The Marshall

 2023 → 2024 YTD

-Average price per sq.ft. of land
+Average price per sq.ft. of lakeshore frontage

 2023 → 2024 YTD